particle-iot/docs/src/content/firmware.md

 -----
 ### IPAddress

-Creates an IP address that can be used with TCPServer, TCPClient, UPD, and Network objects.
+Creates an IP address that can be used with TCPServer, TCPClient, and UPD objects.

 ```C++
 // EXAMPLE USAGE